-Japan’s leader slammed over ‘stay home’ shutdown tweet
+Japan’s leader slammed over ‘stay home’ coronavirus tweet

 Abe declared a month-long state of emergency in Tokyo and six other prefectures deemed at highest risk of an explosion of coronavirus infections just last Tuesday.
 The government asked people in those areas — later expanded to all of Japan — to stay at home.

-But the “stay home” message has incensed many who note most Japanese cannot remain at home because the government’s social distancing policy is voluntary and doesn’t come with compensation for cash-strapped workers.
+But the “stay home” message has incensed many who note that most Japanese cannot remain at home because the government’s social distancing policy is voluntary and doesn’t come with compensation for cash-strapped workers.

 The video posted on Twitter, on a split screen accompanied by a guitar-playing popular singer, shows Abe sitting at home looking bored.
 Abe reading a book.
 Abe cuddling his dog, sipping from a cup and flipping channels with a remote.